andytudhope/thebluebook/source/fugue-i/index.md

 > “Finally, let us return to Turing’s original contribution.
 The Universal Machine was, and remains, a crucial device for making our thinking about computation sharp, and allowing, for the first time in history, precise mathematical results on the power and limitations of what is computable.
 But there is a further question.
 Can there be a similar universal format for the behavior produced by social computation in the sense of this paper?
 We still lack a ‘new Turing’, but my guess is that the answer will come in the form of an abstract conceptual analysis of what it really means to be a game – beyond the details of current game theory.”

-## Social Computation
+## Social computation

-Honestly, the rest of the paper is a little technical for me, but that one question really got me thinking:
+Honestly, the rest of the paper is a little technical for me, but that one question stuck with me:

 `Can there be a similar universal format for the behavior produced by social computation?`